Deploy SOPS Secrets with Nix

 Secret management is a challenge of its own.
 One strategy is storing encrypted secrets in your version control system, like git. git-crypt is one tool offering encryption of secrets in git.
 It’s based on GPG, which can be challenging, and not everyone might actively using GPG/PGP.

-sops offers greater flexibility by supporting GPG/PGP + SSH via age, along with various cloud key management backends including AWS, GCE, Azure and Hashicorp Vault.
+Sops offers greater flexibility by supporting GPG/PGP + SSH via age, along with various cloud key management backends including AWS, GCE, Azure, and Hashicorp Vault.
 It evolves around structured text data like JSON, YAML.
 While not reliant on git it, also supports cleartext diffs.

 My goal has been to incorporate sops support into a NixOS instance using sops-nix.
 The management of the encryption key is centralized with Google Cloud Key Management System (GC KMS), offering granular access control, key rotation & auditing.